ethael/enviromon/README.md

 - gather long term atmospheric/weather data
 - setup a "device per room" model for full potential

+# Features
+- gather temperature, humidity, atmospheric pressure, light & noise intensity, charging status and battery level from the device sensors
+- show temperature and humidity on the display
+- if there is a `OUTDOOR` device available, show also outdoor temperature and humidity on every other device
+- upload gathered sensor data to server every minute (and obtain/update outdoor data if available)
+- turn the display automatically on and off based on surrounding noise levels (threshold configurable in the `config.properties` file)
+- change the display brightness based on surrounding light conditions (threshold configurable in the `config.properties` file)
+- show the debug metadata in the bottom of the display if the debug mode is on (configurable in the `config.properties` file)
+- automatic (per device) temperature correction ratio, if your device's sensors have some kind of constant shift (configurable in the `config.properties` file)

 # Possible extension ideas (not implemented)
 - code a weather forecast algorithm (detect sudden drops in atmospheric pressure)
 - show more data on the display (todays calendar, weather forecast...)
 - use it to directly control non smart devices (because the device has both bluetooth and even IRDA capabilities!)
 - add a button (or reimplement the app's noise detector for endless prompt listening) and use it as your voice command input and voice response output
 - utilize the phone camera as a simple security cam triggered by motion, sudden light drop or noise level change
+- use it as a night light triggered by noise
+- notify about power outtages, humidity spikes (has someone forgot to open the window after shower?), temperature drops (has someone forgot to close windows/door in the winter?)

 # Project structure
 - android app